-Several years ago my family sold packages of dry soup a company put together for a fund raiser.
-I don’t remember how well we did, but they had some interesting kinds of soup mix.
+Years ago my family sold packages of dry soup a company put together for a fund raiser.
+I don’t remember how well we did, but the company had some interesting kinds of soup mix.

 Everybody likes one kind of soup or another.
 Think of how many fond memories come to mind when you think of soup.
 Maybe you had a cup of hot soup after being out sledding in winter.
 Maybe you ate bean and ham soup with cornbread at Grandma and Grandpa’s.
 Sometimes my mother likes to fix both potato soup and chili when she’s expecting a lot of company.